gamename/raspberry-pi-pico-ws2812b-desk-lights/README.md

 # Technical Description
 This is a simple ws2812b project using leftover parts from previous projects.
 There are 4 short strips daisy-chained together with a Raspberry Pi Pico as the controller.
-There are two connections to an external power supply.
+There are two connections to an external power supply (see diagram).
+There is an attached light sensor, so it will only light at night.

 # Diagram
 ![](.README_images/diagram.png)